apigee/henchman/README.md

 `bin/henchman exec plan.yml --inventory inv.yaml --user vagrant --keyfile <  >`

 ## Modules
-All modules will return a struct with the fields: msg, output, status (ok, changed, error)
+All modules will return a struct with the fields: Msg, Output, State ('ok' , 'changed', 'skipped', 'failed', 'unreachable')

 #### copy
 Copy the specified file to the destination.